-The Maquila Solidarity Network (MSN) is a labour and women’s rights organization that has worked for over 25 years to support the efforts of workers in global supply chains to win improved wages and working conditions and greater respect for their rights.
+The Maquila Solidarity Network (MSN) is a labour and women’s rights organization that has worked for over 25 years to support the efforts of workers in the global garment and footwear industries win improved wages and working conditions and greater respect for their rights.

 MSN works closely with trade union, women’s and labour rights organizations to combat factory-level labour rights violations and to achieve sustainable solutions to systemic issues that block progress toward decent work and living wages.
 We collaborate with international allies on strategic global campaigns to achieve these goals.